-Summary: This article discusses the mission application timeline, the steps involved in the mission call process, when to begin, and how long to expect the steps to take.
+Summary: This article discusses the mission application timeline at a high level, the steps involved in the mission call process, when to begin, and how long to expect the steps to take.
 Note that all times are approximate and that your individual circumstances may vary.
-For more information, please see my other article with a much more detailed accounting of the timeline for applying for a mission and preparing to serve. as well as my downloadable file to help you track milestone dates for your mission application and service preparation.
+For more information, please see my other articles such as the detailed accounting of the timeline for applying for a mission and preparing to serve as well as my downloadable file to help you track milestone dates for your mission application.

-I have previously written about mission papers, which are primarily online now, and the process for getting a mission call.
-Still, I get a lot of questions on precisely when to initiate the steps in the application process.
+A common question many future missionaries have is precisely when to initiate the steps in the application process, when to start the online mission papers, and other questions on the process for getting a mission call.
 Below I will attempt to answer some of these common questions.
 And remember, before initiating the process of going on a mission, to take the Church’s mission prep class, or if you can’t, then there is the online mission prep classes that I have recorded videos of myself teaching the class to my teenaged kids.

 As you can see in the chart above, the timing for when to start the application process depends on your availability date.
 So your first step will be to determine the date you are available to start serving a full-time mission.
 Your availability date will be, at the earliest, the day your turn 18 if you’re a young man, or the day you turn 19 if you are a young woman.
 Your availability date cannot be prior to this birthday, but could be later depending on circumstances such as schooling, etc.

 Six (or more) Months Prior: Start Application Process

 About six months (maybe seven or eight months) prior to the date you are available to start serving, you will want to begin the application process.
 Starting your mission papers is done by first setting up a meeting with your bishop.
 He will go over the spiritual and physical requirements to serve a mission.
 He will tell you about the application process and he will either give you the paper work or give you directions to log in to the mission papers website (the Missionary Online Recommendation System).